dipietro-salvatore/TPC-W/README.md

 #### Populate the website
 Now we need to populate.
 So on one webserver only run:
 ```
-ant gendb      # This takes a while to complete
+sudo ant gendb      # This takes a while to complete
-ant genimage   # it takes around 2 hours
+sudo ant genimg     # it takes around 2 hours
 ```
 Now you need to copy the generated images to the other websevers.
 I used the scp command on the server that owns the images:
 ```